Recreational Weed Now Legalized in Canada

-The Timeline for Marijuana Legalization in Canada: The Cannabis Act (2018)
+Protections for Minors in The Cannabis Act

-On top of that, as the Cannabis Act is aimed at protecting young people from trying cannabis too early – just like with alcohol – cannabis companies won’t be allowed to pack, label, or market their products in a way that could be appealing to youth.
-There’s much research to be done in order to determine whether or not cannabis affects the way young people developed.
-That being said, the promotion of cannabis can take place only in limited circumstances where young people cannot be affected by such commercials.
-People who fail to abide by these advertisement restraints will be charged with a fine of up to $5 million or a jail sentence of 3 years./
+Not enough research has come out regarding whether or not cannabis affects the way young people develop.
+That being said, the promotion of cannabis can take place only in limited circumstances.
+For instance, where young people cannot be affected by promotional commercials.
+People who fail to abide by these advertisement restraints will be charged with a fine of up to $5 million or a jail sentence of 3 years.

 Source: Toronto Sun

 The moment the Cannabis Act came into effect, anyone who was 18 years or older could legally: